DevExpress-Examples/asp-net-mvc-spreadsheet-work-with-database/Readme.md

 Follow the steps below to configure the Spreadsheet extension to work with a database:

 1. Create a class that models a spreadsheet document.
-This class should be able to store a document's identifier, format, and contents:
+This class should be able to store a document's identifier, format, and content:

     ```cs
     public class SpreadsheetData {